 The most effective thing that you can do to reverse your blood sugar is to stop eating sugar.
 Here are some guidelines for limiting your sugar intake to avoid provoking episodes of high blood sugar.

-- 1When reading food labels try to only eat foods that are as low in sugar as possible.Ideally less than 5% of your total calories consumed a day should be from sugar.
-This means that a rule of thumb you should choose foods with less than 8 grams of sugar on a regular basis and if it can't be helped then you can go as high as 14 grams but only occasionallyAdvertisement
+- 1Ideally less than 5% of your total calories consumed a day should be from sugar.
+This means that a rule of thumb you should choose foods with less than 8 grams of sugar on a regular basis and if it can't be helped then you can go as high as 14 grams but only occasionallyWhen reading food labels try to only eat foods that are as low in sugar as possible.Advertisement

 - 4Realize that products that contain sugar alcohols such as Xylitol, Sorbitol and Mannitol can be high in calories that convert immediately into glucose in your blood stream and raise blood sugar even though chemically, these sweet substances are not actually sugar